pyjarrett/calendon/README.md

 ## Overview

-The only code you write for Knell is a game module which gets loaded by a driver program at runtime.
-Your game accesses Knell functionality using the same Knell library that the driver does.
+The only code you write for Calendon is a game module which gets loaded by a driver program at runtime.
+Your game accesses Calendon functionality using the same Calendon library that the driver does.

 ![Runtime Structure](diagrams/runtime_structure.svg)